What Is A Dental Cleaning?

 What Happens If I Skip My Professional Cleanings And Exams?

-No one is able to always remove all of the plaque from their teeth, and tartar develops when plaque is left alone.
-As mentioned above, at the six-month period most people need to have their tartar removed to stop the buildup.
-If left alone, plaque and tartar will begin to push up under the gumline.
-This at first irritates the gums, a condition known as gingivitis.
+No one is able always to remove all of the plaque from their teeth, and tartar develops when plaque is left alone.
+As mentioned above, at the six-month period, most people need to have their tartar removed to stop the buildup.
+If left alone, plaque and tartar will push up under the gumline.
+At first, this irritates the gums, a condition known as gingivitis.
 As the irritation advances, the gums begin to pull away from the teeth, pockets form, and bacteria have a field day.
 Now you have gum disease, and you don’t want to head down that path.
-It’s far easier, and cheaper, to simply see us every six months and keep a healthy mouth.
+It’s far easier and cheaper to simply see us every six months and keep a healthy mouth.

 Both of these scenarios don’t happen in just six months.
 That’s why it’s wise to come in for your regular professional cleanings and exams with the team at Gentle Dental.